Shwetakale/mongoid_transaction/README.md

         Parent.create!(name: parent_name)
     end

-Currently only those methods are supported which raise exception on failure.
++ Only those methods are supported which raise exception on failure.
 (For ex. create!, update_attributes!, set, update_attribute)
++ It's developer's responsibility to raise exception in execute block if they want to rollback transaction.
++ If you use method which returns false in execute block then transaction won't be rolled back.

 ## Development